srilatha0810/Movie-Recommendation-System/README.md

 analysis of each system, compare and show how collaborative filtering system is a more efficient approach when generating movie recommendations.
 Each filtering system has its own algorithms and metrics to be used.
-We will be using KNN, TF-IDF, Cosine similarity and a range of technologies
+We will be using KNN, TF-IDF, Cosine similarity and a range of technologies.

 ## Sources
 * Dataset: https://grouplens.org/datasets/movielens/